Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Procedure: The evaluator will ask the handler if they can give the animal a treat.
 They will then give the treat to the animal, assuming the handler says yes.

-Exercise J - Overall Assessment
+Exercise J - Overall Handler Assessment

 Picture